espoem/utopian.io-help_center/faq/why-does-utopian-have-moderators.md

 ## Project Moderators

 These are moderators who review contributions made to specific Open Source projects only.
+These people are either the developers of the project or staff members of the selected project.

 ## Utopian Moderators